Edessa, Greece: History

 During the period of Ottoman rule, the Turkish and Muslim component of the town's population steadily increased.
 From the 1860s onwards, the town was a flashpoint for clashes between Greeks and Bulgarians.
+According to the Ottoman general census of 1881/1882–1893, the district of Edessa (Vodine) had a total population of 33,113, consisting of 14,962 Muslims, 14,208 Greek Patriarchists, and 3,943 Bulgarian Exarchists.

 After almost 500 years of Ottoman rule, Edessa was annexed by Greece on 18 October 1912 during the First Balkan War, following the Hellenic Army's military victory against the Ottomans in the battle of Sarantaporo.
 At that time, Edessa was already well on its way to becoming a major industrial center in Macedonia.
 Four large textile factories with the Hemp Factory being the biggest, employing the abundant waterfalls as a source of energy.
 Prior to World War I, in addition to Greeks, the region of Edessa was also populated by Turks, Bulgarians, Pomaks and Vlachs, but during the population exchange between Greece and Turkey most of the Turks and Pomaks living in Edessa were transferred to Turkey.
 Large numbers of Greek refugees from Asia Minor were settled in the area in 1923.
 The population swelled from 9,441 to 13,115 in the 1920s.
 A large segment of the population specialized in silk production, allowing Edessa to enjoy a high standard of living in the interwar period (1922–1940).

 The town suffered during the last days of German occupation of Greece in 1944.
 As a retaliation for the shooting of one soldier by resistance fighters, the Nazis set Edessa on fire.
 Half of the city, including the Cathedral and the First Primary School, was destroyed and thousands of people were left homeless.

 During the Greek Civil War (1946-1949) Edessa was twice attacked in 1948 by the Democratic Army of Greece (DSE), under the control of the Communist Party of Greece.
 The Slavic-Macedonian National Liberation Front (SNOF), later simply the National Liberation Front (NOF) was heavily established in the area, with eleven Slav Macedonian partisan units operating in the mountains around the city.
 When the NOF merged with the Democratic Army of Greece (DSE), many Slav Macedonians in the region enlisted as volunteers in the DSE.
 In early 1949, the military forces of the Greek Government conducted a series of successful military operations that destroyed all communist forces and after the end of war in August 1949, many communists and sympathizers, both ethnic Greeks and Slav Macedonians were expelled from Greece and fled to the countries of Eastern Europe.